How it works

 However, the WAL continually grows so eventually pages have to be moved back to the database file so the WAL can be restarted.
 This process is called checkpointing and can only be done when no transactions are active.
 That is the crux of what lets Litestream replicate SQLite.

 Litestream works by effectively taking over the checkpointing process.
 It starts a long-running read transaction to prevent any other process from checkpointing and restarting the WAL file.
-Instead, it continually copies over new WAL pages to a staging area called the shadow WAL and manually calls out to SQLite to perform checkpoints as necessary.
+Instead, it continually reads new WAL pages and manually calls out to SQLite to perform checkpoints as necessary.

 Retention

-The time to restore a database from backup is directly related to the number and size of WAL files since the snapshot.
-To avoid having the WAL files grow without bound, Litestream performs new snapshots of the data periodically and removes old WAL files.
+The time to restore a database from backup is directly related to the number and size of LTX files since the last snapshot.
+To avoid having these files grow without bound, Litestream performs new snapshots of the data periodically and removes old LTX files.

 This process is broken up into two steps.
 First, a snapshot interval is set to re-snapshot the database on a regular basis.
 This allows you to keep copies of your database at multiple points in time.

 The second step is retention enforcement.
-This periodically runs and removes any snapshots older than the retention time as well as remove any WAL files older than the oldest snapshot.
-By default, this the retention time is 24 hours.
+This periodically runs and removes any snapshots older than the retention period as well as any LTX files older than the oldest snapshot.
+By default, the retention period is 24 hours.
 Litestream will always ensure there is at least one snapshot retained.

 This two-step process allows for more use cases such as snapshotting every day but retaining snapshots for a week.